 Animated videos also tend to draw large numbers of views (11.3 million views on average), proving once again that TikTok rewards creativity and free expression.

-Key takeaway: Be creative in your choice of styles and use on-screen text to communicate important information, which is very easy to do using InVideo’s intuitive online editor that lets you add text to your videos in a matter of minutes.
+Key takeaway: Be creative in your choice of styles and use on-screen text to communicate important information, which is very easy to do with InVideo for business where you get access to video editing services for your brand.
+Get your free demo here.